-Discover our island
+Discover our Island

-Psara is only 44 nautical miles away from the main harbor of Chios, which is connected to daily bases via the vessel “Psara Glory“.
+Psara is only 44 nautical miles far away from the main harbor of Chios, which is connected to daily bases via the vessel “Psara Glory“.

 Walking through the traditional streets of Psara, you can see the beauty and uniqueness of the island and its inhabitants.
 The island is well-known in the history of Greece, for its significant and substantial contribution to the Revolution of 1821.
-The hospitable Psarian ancestors of Canari, Nicodemus, Varvakis and other glorious personalities, make travelers feel intimate.
+The hospitable Psarian ancestors of Kanari, Nicodemus, Varvakis and other glorious personalities, make travelers feel intimate.
 Their unique stories can travel you to the difficult and yet courageous years of the Revolution, leaving you with a feeling of emotion and pride.

-The rich cultural heritage of Psara, combined with the beautiful virgin beaches and good food, undoubtedly leave the visitors of the island impressed.
+The rich cultural heritage of Psara, combined with the beautiful virgin beaches and good tastes, undoubtedly leave the visitors of the island impressed.
 A visit to Palaiokastro, Agios Nikolaos, the house of Konstantinos Kanaris and the monastery of the Virgin Mary, founded in the 17th century with its library full with rare manuscripts and ecclesiastical books, will not leave you indifferent.

-An equally beautiful beach of Psara is Lemnos.
+An equally beautiful coast of Psara is Lemnos.
 Lemnos extends into the bay of the harbor and consists of sand and fine pebbles.
 The distance from the village is about four kilometers, and only three kilometers away is the beach of Lakka.

 A recommendation before your departure from the island is to taste the thyme honey and the sweet of marriage, also known as white sweet, for which Psara is famous for.